linq2db/linq2db.EntityFrameworkCore/README.md

 # How to use

-As it is an early preview, and for now you should install from MyGet, later we'll publisg stable version on NuGet.
+As it is an early preview, it available only from MyGet.
+Later we'll publish stable version on NuGet.

 In your code you need to initialize integration using following call: